datnoor/DeepMainMast/README.md

 ## How to run

 First choose which pipeline you want to execute, Single chain or Multi-chain.
-Follow the details for each pipeline.
-And then read the readme files inside the respective folders for next steps.
+Follow the details for each pipeline by reading the readme files inside the respective folders for next steps.